 Statoil Makes Minor Gas Discovery in North Sea

-The Norwegian Petroleum Directorate announced Thursday that Statoil Petroleum AS has made a minor gas discovery at wildcat well 30/9-28 S, near the Oseberg field in the North Sea.
+Statoil Petroleum AS has made a minor gas/condensate discovery in well 30/11-13, located in the North Sea.

-A preliminary estimation of the size of the discovery is between 35 million and 70 million cubic feet of recoverable oil equivalents.
-The discovery will be considered for development as part of the Oseberg Future Phase 2 project.
-This is the 24th exploration well drilled in production licence 104.
+The preliminary estimation of the size of the discovery is between 35 and 105 million standard cubic feet of recoverable oil equivalents.
+The discovery will be included in the evaluation of a new field development along with previous discoveries in the area.

 WHAT DO YOU THINK?